debjanikundu/attendance_system/README.md

 Feel free to fork this repository, create issues, and submit pull requests to improve this project.
 Contributions towards liveliness detection and system optimizations are welcome.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to modify it according to your specific implementation and add any additional instructions or features you've worked on!